chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_47_annotated.png" title="Check Mail for the New Address">

     Then click "Open" on the resulting page.
 As long as these pages load correctly, your server's email client is working correctly.
-If they do not - for instance, MSU's Domain of One's Own accounts currently are not working - you must contact the administrators of your server to rectify this.
+If they do not — for instance, MSU's Domain of One's Own accounts currently are not working — you must contact the administrators of your server to rectify this.

 5. Return to your Kora Configuration File page tab.
 Scrolling down, you will find the text boxes for your email information.
 Leave "Mail Host" with "localhost".
 For "Mail From Address", it is best to enter the email address you just created so that the emails user receive appear to come from that account; in this example, "admin@kora.geyerbri.msu.domains".
 Set the "Mail From Name" to your own preference, such as "Kora Admin".
 The "Mail User" setting is how Kora connects with your server's mail client, to actually send the email.
 So this one must be set to an appropriately-configured email, such as the one just created; in this example, "admin@kora.geyerbri.msu.domains" again.
 Finally, paste in the save email password into the last box, "Mail Password".

     Save all of these configurations by clicking "Update Configuration File".
 See all of these settings in this screenshot:

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_48_annotated.png" title="Add Email Information to Kora Configuration">

+**NOTE**: If your server email is disabled by account administrators — as is the case for MSU Domain of One's Own accounts — and you cannot get another server email to successfully work with Kora, it is still possible to do anything that may appear to require the email server working, such as confirming new users, inviting users, or setting passwords.
+Find instructions for these tasks in the guide for [managing Kora user accounts](../../uesr-accounts/managing_users_in_a_kora_installation#manual-user-confirmations-activations-and-password-resets).

 ### Admin User Profile settings